-The processor's on-chip DMA controller allows data transfers without processor intervention.
 The DMA controller operates independently and invisibly to the processor core, allowing DMA operations to occur while the core is simultaneously executing its program instructions.
-DMA transfers can occur between the ADSP-2148x's internal memory and its serial ports, the SPI-compatible (serial peripheral interface) ports, the IDP (input data port), the PDAP, or the UART.
-The DMA channel summary is shown in Table 8.
+DMA transfers can occur between the processor's internal memory and its serial ports, the SPI-compatible (serial peripheral interface) ports, the IDP (input data port), the parallel data acquisition port (PDAP) or the UART.